 During the second quarter meeting, the Board will review a proposed budget for the next fiscal year prepared by the CEO and Comptroller.
-The budget for IFTA, Inc. includes an operating budget and a rental property budget.
+The budget for IFTA, Inc. includes an operating budget.
 Registration fees for the meetings are not income producing.
-It is IFTA, Inc.'s
+It is IFTA, Inc.'s policy not to utilize its meetings as "money makers".
+The registration fees are set to reflect the costs of conducting a meeting.

-IFTA, Inc.'s financial advisor attends the second quarter Board meeting to give a detailed report of the investment portfolio and to make recommendations or suggestions to the Board for change.
+Revised October 2017 Chapter 1 IFTA, Inc.'s financial advisor attends the second quarter Board meeting to give a detailed report of the investment portfolio and to make recommendations or suggestions to the Board for change.